CSCfi/ansible-workshops/for_instructors/create_vms/README.md

 ## Overview

-This repository contains Ansible playbooks for deploying Etherpad with a Galera backend using Heat and Docker.
-This is mainly meant to be an example on how to use these tools together, but you could also potentially use this to deploy an Etherpad application on OpenStack.
+This repository contains Ansible playbooks for deploying a bastion host and a set of VMs accessible only from the bastion host.
+Used in an ansible workshop.

 **If you are going to use the code here as an example, please read the "Caveats" chapter below.**